wisdman/postcss-media-properties/README.md

 *For more exapmles, see* [*PostCSS usage guide*][postcss]

 ## Non-Standard functionality
 This plugin is created in personal needs.
 Use CSS Custom Properties as part of media query not included in the standard or draft.
+But it's very convenient at large projects.

 ## [Changelog](CHANGELOG.md)